Health Indicator Report of Arthritis and Activity Limitation

 Arthritis is a common and disabling chronic disease.
 According to the Centers for Disease Control and Prevention, the percentage of adults limited by arthritis has significantly increased in the past two decades.
 Daily activities, such as holding a cup or walking up stairs, are limited for 24 million adults due to their arthritis.[https://www.cdc.gov/vitalsigns/pdf/2017-03-vitalsigns.pdf 1] Arthritis and other rheumatic conditions are a leading cause of work disability.[https://www.cdc.gov/arthritis/data_statistics/arthritis-related-stats.htm 2] Adults with arthritis are less likely to be working than those without arthritis.
 Monitoring the prevalence of arthritis-attributable activity limitation among adults is important for estimating the need for intervention programs to reduce the disabling effects of arthritis, and to estimate how well existing intervention programs are working.
 These programs include self-management education programs and physical activity programs that have been shown to reduce pain and costs as well as improve physical function, mental health, and quality of life.
 Arthritis-attributable activity limitation can be prevented or reduced in many persons.
 For example, aerobic and strengthening exercises can improve physical function and self-reported disability among older adults with disabilities.
 In addition, for persons with arthritis who are not limited in activity, regular physical activity can reduce the risk for functional activity limitation.
 Arthritis self-management education classes can also reduce pain and disability.

-Percentage of Utah Adults With Arthritis Who Reported Limiting Their Usual Activities due to Arthritis by Age and Sex, 2017
+Age-adjusted Percentage of Adults With Arthritis Who Reported Limiting Their Usual Activities due to Arthritis, Utah and U.S., 2003-2017 Odd Years Only

 DefinitionUtah adults 18 years of age and older with doctor-diagnosed arthritis who report limiting any activities because of their arthritis.